Improving Household Nutrition Security and Public Health in the CARICOM (FaN- Food and Nutrition):

 Are these ambitious commitments being met?
 What are the successes and challenges?

-The evaluation will answer these critical questions.
+The evaluation answers these critical questions.

 Public perceptions of non-communicable diseases (NCDs)